Connect the Coastside

 The Connect the Coastside project has involved a broad public outreach program to ensure that the final plan reflects the unique character and vision of residents and businesses and aligns with broadly held community values.
 This plan will require ongoing community engagement to refine the infrastructure proposals into detailed designs and to advocate for funding necessary to construct these improvements.

-- Connect the Coastside - Executive Summary (11 pages)
+- Connect the Coastside - Executive Summary

-- Connect the Coastside - Public Working Draft (309 pages)
+- Connect the Coastside - Final Draft

 About the Plan